inanna-malick/akka-streams-example/README.md

   }
 ```

 This code constructs the following partial stream-processing graph.
-Since Zip outputs tuples of T and Unit, it can only emit elements when both `tickSource` and `in` have available elements.
-Since `tickSource` produces one element per `rate`, this graph can only produce one element per `rate` time units.
+Since the Zip vertex outputs tuples of T and Unit, it can only produce elements when both `tickSource` and `in` have available elements.
+Since `tickSource` produces one element per `rate`, the graph can only produce one element per `rate` time units.

 ```
 +------------+